Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Related Work

-STRATA \cite{ravichandar2020strata, prorok2017impact} shares many similarities with our proposed approach, \modelrisk, including stochastic agent capability vectors, task requirements on the team's sum capabilities, and graphical representations of the problem.
+STRATA \cite{ravichandar2020strata, prorok2017impact} shares many similarities with our proposed approach, \modelrisk, including stochastic agent capability vectors and task requirements on the team's capabilities.
 Therefore, we choose STRATA as our baseline algorithm in one of the experiments in Sec. \ref{sec:experiments}.
-However, STRATA falls in the area of CD-[ST-MR-IA], where it assumes a schedule of the tasks is given, which simplifies one of the core components of such a multi-agent system.
+However, STRATA falls in the area of CD-[ST-MR-IA], where it assumes the tasks happen at the same time, which simplifies the scheduling problem.
 Meanwhile, our task model, represented using requirement functions, is more expressive.
 TABLE \ref{tab:strata_vs_ours} provides a more detailed comparison between the two models.
+The meaning of `and/or' in the table is defined in Sec. \ref{sec:problem_model}.
+Note that the definition of `noncumulative' in STRATA differs from ours.
+STRATA claims that it can deal with noncumulative capability types (such as the speed of an agent).
+However, it thresholds on a value and then treats the binary value after thresholding as a cumulative capability.
+For noncumulative types, we define the team's capability to be the minimum of all agents and require instead that all agents in the team meet the minimum task requirement.
+STRATA is not able to enforce such requirements for their noncumulative capabilities.